AITrekker/RAG/docs/Architecture.md

 ## 🗄️ **Data Architecture**

-### **PostgreSQL (Control Plane)**
+### **PostgreSQL + pgvector (Unified Data Layer)**

-PostgreSQL serves as the primary control plane, managing all structured data, relationships, and operational metadata.
+PostgreSQL with the pgvector extension serves as the unified data layer, managing all structured data, relationships, operational metadata, and vector embeddings in a single database with ACID transaction guarantees.

 #### **Core Schema**
 ```sql